 This is what my dream home looked like two years ago:

-Prerequisites: I want a house, not a condo or a townhome, but a bone fide house, I’m partial to 4-squares, but am warming up to bungalows.
-Also, the more recent things like the roof, the windows and the mechanics have been updated the better.
+Prerequisites: I want a house, not a condo or a townhome, but a bona fide house, I’m partial to 4-squares but am warming up to bungalows.
+Also, the more recent things like the roof, the windows, and the mechanics have been updated the better.

 - Basement: It needs to be tall enough for a 6' 2" fellow to stand upright in it.
 As long as it provides good storage and can also double as a workshop and workout room, I'm happy.
 Bonus if it is finished or partially finished or could be finished and turned into a ManCave or entertainment room.